Round Trip Distance: 3.9 miles

 A cute little Rock Wren poses for the camera.

-How fitting to see a bull snake on the Serpents Trail.
+How fitting to see a gopher snake on the Serpents Trail.
+They are said to bring good luck if you see one.

 There are locals that hike or jog the Serpents trail as part of their daily fitness routine.
 The distance and elevation gain of the trail provide a good cardio workout that once you get used to it is easy to repeat at least 4 or 5 times per week.
 If you would like to try this historical trail for yourself then all you have to do is 'Take a hike'.